stef/pwdsphinx/man/sphinx.md

 `sphinx`.
 To store such a secret and have it automatically handled correctly (e.g. TOTP verification code output instead of the secret) just prefix your username with `otp://` for TOTP support and with `age://` for age key support.
-The latter when queried will output a correctly formatted age private key.
+The latter, when queried will output a correctly formatted age private key.

 ## OPAQUE-Store INTEGRATION

-If you have opaque-store installed and configured (see `opaque-stored.cfg(5)`) correctly you get a number of additional operations, which allow you to store traditionally encrypted blobs of information.
+If you have opaque-store (see https://github.com/stef/opaque-store/) installed and configured (see `opaque-stored.cfg(5)`) correctly you get a number of additional operations, which allow you to store traditionally encrypted blobs of information.
 The following operations will be available if opaque-store is setup correctly:

 ```sh
 echo -n 'password' | sphinx store <keyid> file-to-store